How to Install MacOS / OSX on a Chromebook

 Ready, set, go!

 As with any new installation, you’ll first want to make a recovery image of the current one installed for your model Chromebook.
+Even if you’re sure everything will go flawlessly, not having a recovery option is basically a guarantee that something will go wrong.
 A recovery tool is available in the Chrome Web store.
 You’ll also need the media you intend to use, such as a 4GB USB stick or 4GB SD card that’s wiped completely clean for the recovery image.
 Then, follow the instructions here.

 Now, you’ll need to get into the Chrome OS developer shell, Crosh.